Toys and stuff

 wicker hideaway bunny toy

 This toy was a bit of a special treat as it's quite expensive.
-Our bunny really loved it, so much so we had to put it away and bring it out when we could supervise him around it as he would have tried to eat in in one go.
-It did make quite a bit of mess when it finally fell apart so was a bit of a waste at the end.
+Our bunnies really loved it, so much so we had to put it away and bring it out when we could supervise them around it as they would have tried to eat in in one go if they could.

 Overall

 A fun toy for your bunny to play in and chew.
-They can be expensive and if you bunny really like chewing it, don't expect it to last very long.
+They can be expensive and if you bunny really like chewing it, do not expect it to last very long.

 Fun: Very exciting